 Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus. – Philippians 4:6-7

-Is your life marked by a state of continual peace, or one of constant uneasiness, worry and anxiety over nearly all things?
-As a child of God, no matter where you find yourself, know that Christ is right there with you.
-He knows your situation, your circumstances and your heart, and He promises never to forget or forsake you.
-Remember your hope and peace is in Christ, not in man or the things of this world!
+Is your life marked by a state of peace or one of constant uneasiness, worry, and anxiety over nearly all things?
+No matter where you find yourself, as a “child of God,” know that Christ is right there with you.
+He knows your situation, your circumstances, and your heart, and He promises never to forget or forsake you.
+Remember, your hope and peace are in Christ, not in man or the things of this world!

 Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus. – Philippians 4:6-7